Sistrurus miliarius: Description

 Sistrurus miliarius is a small species, but bulky in width, with adults usually growing to 40–60 cm in total length (including tail).
+It is the smallest species of rattlesnake on the North American continent.
 The maximum reported total length is 78.8 cm (Klauber, 1972).
 Snellings and Collins (1997) reported a specimen of S. m. barbouri measuring 80.3 cm, but it had been in captivity for over 12 years.
 The largest S. m. barbouri reported by Gloyd (1940) was a specimen measuring 63.8 cm from St. Petersburg, Florida.
 Shine (1978) suggested that in some populations, males may be larger than females, but a later study by Bishop et al. (1996) did not find sexual dimorphism of any kind in a population in Volusia County, Florida.
 It is currently theorized that the lack of sexual dimorphism in the species is due to the fact that both males and females experience selective pressures to be of a larger size.

 At midbody, the rows of dorsal scales usually number 23.
 The dorsal pattern consists of a series of oval or subcircular spots with somewhat regular edges.
 The spots on the flanks are mostly round and not much higher than they are wide.
 Belly pigmentation towards the rear is more limited to indistinct blotches found on pairs of adjacent scales.
 The juvenile color pattern is similar to the adult, although it may be paler or more vividly marked, and the tip of the tail is yellow.